aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 ### AdapterController

-Server Identifier for the controller to read from.
-This referenced server must be present in the Controllers section of the adapter referred to by the ProtocolAdapter attribute of the source.
+The AdapterController property specifies the server identifier for the PLC controller to read from.
+This identifier must match a controller defined in the Controllers section of the PCCC adapter configuration referenced by the source's [ProtocolAdapter](../core/source-configuration#protocoladapter) attribute.

-**Type**: String
+**Type** : String

-Must be an identifier of a server in the Controllers section of the PCCC adapter used by the source.
+The value must correspond to an existing controller identifier in the PCCC [adapter's](#pcccadapterconfiguration)  [Controllers](#controllers) section.

 ---

 ### Channels

-The channels configuration for a PCCC source holds configuration data to read values from fields on the source controller.
-The element is a map indexed by the channel identifier.
-Channels can be "commented" out by adding a "#" at the beginning of the identifier of that channel.
+The Channels property defines a map of data points to be read from the PLC, where each entry is indexed by a unique channel identifier.
+Each channel specifies what value to read from the controller.
+Channels can be disabled by prefixing their identifier with "#".

 **Type**: Map[String,[PcccChannelConfiguration](#pcccchannelconfiguration)]